eove/orca/docs/story/afterword.md

 O.R.CA is not protected against a USB stick that would show one version of the OS at verification time and another version, corrupted, at boot time.
 It is concidered too sophisticated to do for a single person.

 O.R.CA is not protected against social engineering.
 The people having shares should be aware and trained against this kind of attacks.
+Also, people should obviously not neglect the security of their share (for example, they should not let the hardware token on their desktop with a post-it note on it displaying the PIN, or they should not insert a public key that is not coming from their hardware token).